Tannis1195/Iot-Summer-2024/README.md

 ### Wiring
 The wiring diagram of the project is displayed below:
 ![Wireing diagram](https://github.com/Tannis1195/Iot-Summer-2024/blob/main/Material/BreadBoard.png)
 In real life, this wiring is a tad bit more chaotic but it is all wired the same.
-The reason for my wiring work closely resembling a birds nest is that I lacked appropriate lengthed wires which lead to a lot of suboptimal decisions, also the entire structure is built out of a miss match of old Lego I had laying around so the ability to plan and structure a sensible wiring approach was difficult.
+The reason for my wiring work closely resembling a birds nest is that I lacked appropriate lengthed wires which led to a lot of suboptimal decisions, also the entire structure is built out of a miss match of old Lego I had laying around so the ability to plan and structure a sensible wiring approach was difficult.
 Thirdly, I'm also not that good at wiring so I'm certain that a more skilled practitioner who had access to the same supplies would have done more "presentable" work, but hey it works, and that's all that matters.
 ![Wireing](https://github.com/Tannis1195/Iot-Summer-2024/blob/main/Material/Plant%203.jpg)
 ### Power consumption
 Sadly, I could not get an accurate and long-term reading of power consumption, as I lacked access to the correct equipment.
 I tried to measure the current and voltage of the PICO using a multimeter and then calculate power consumption through (W = A*V), however, I was unable to get an accurate current reading of the PICO.
 I also tried measuring the power consumption through a wall-outlet power meter, this particular meter measures in KWh, and due to the fairly low consumption of the pico it was unable to get a reading.
 However, if we run some quick guesstimate for a day: